Vaccinology: A New Era in Immune-Driven Vaccine Design (D3)

 Dissecting the GC Response

-Carola G. Vinuesa, Francis Crick Institute
+Carola G Vinuesa, Francis Crick Institute

 Driving Productive Extra and Intra Follicular B Cell Immunity